Part V: Ethical Considerations

 What Partnership Actually Requires

-Both parties know the techniques.
-Both parties see the mechanisms.
+In a partnership, both parties understand the system.
 Both parties can feel the dependency forming and say, out loud, to each other: “this is happening.”

 This terrifies the domesticator.